Gallbladder cancer is a rare cancer. We don't know what causes most cases but there are some known risk factors.

 - western countries such as UK, USA, Australia, Canada and New Zealand

 Porcelain gallbladder is a result of chronic inflammation and means that calcium deposits build up on the inside wall of your gallbladder.
-Gallbladder cancer is rare in people who have a porcelain gallbladder.
+People with this condition have an increased risk of gallbladder cancer, but it’s rare.

-If you've had an inflamed gallbladder many times you may get porcelain gallbladder.
+If you have had an inflamed gallbladder many times you may get porcelain gallbladder.
 If you have this condition, your doctor may suggest that you have surgery to take your gallbladder out.